DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 face-to-face communications: Skyping, using Facetime, and video chatting increasingly substitute or supplement face-to-face communications in general.
-However, the potential of webcam for one-to-many communications, as a ‘broadcasting’ device, is still neglected or unfulfilled, and this is largely due to the economic logic of media industries rather than technological limitations.
-‘Televisuality’—that is, the immediate and live transmission of events, which has been the definitive power of TV - still remains under the monopoly of television networks.
+However, the potential of webcam for one-to-many communications, as a 'broadcasting' device, is still neglected or unfulfilled, and this is largely due to the economic logic of media industries rather than technological limitations.
+'Televisuality'—that is, the immediate and live transmission of events, which has been the definitive power of TV - still remains under the monopoly of television networks.
 The emergence of the webcam as a technological form only marginally challenges the monopoly of television in defining social time and collective temporality.
-‘Real-time,’ as a term that refers to a computer’s capacity to render image streams continuously while they are being displayed on the monitor (or, any other process in which the tangible results/effects of the process is simultaneously displayed), emerged with the introduction of digital media technologies to distinguish this new form of temporal immediacy from the latency of print cultures.
-Yet, the ‘real-time’ of social life in general ironically remained associated with television.
+'Real-time,' as a term that refers to a computer's capacity to render image streams continuously while they are being displayed on the monitor (or, any other process in which the tangible results/effects of the process is simultaneously displayed), emerged with the introduction of digital media technologies to distinguish this new form of temporal immediacy from the latency of print cultures.
+Yet, the 'real-time' of social life in general ironically remained associated with television.
 Television networks sustained their monopoly over the information regarding what is happening at that very moment.
-So far, except substituting face-to-face communications, the Internet has provided a vast archive of past ‘moments’ of collectively experienced ‘real-time,’ in the form of digital video recordings, shared and made available online on YouTube, Vimeo or other social media networks.
+So far, except substituting face-to-face communications, the Internet has provided a vast archive of past 'moments' of collectively experienced 'real-time,' in the form of digital video recordings, shared and made available online on YouTube, Vimeo or other social media networks.
 The instant availability of such a wide video archive had been a fascination in new media studies during